Mood Board Template

 About the Mood Board Template

-A mood board is a collage of images, typography, textures, color palettes, and descriptions.
-It’s perfect for gathering inspiration, sketching out and pitching ideas, and communicating the feelings you want to evoke.
-Digital mood boards allow you to design and create with increased flexibility and efficiency.
+A mood board (also known as an Inspiration Board or Moodboard) is a collage of images, typography, textures, color palettes, and descriptions.
+It is perfect for gathering inspiration, sketching out and pitching ideas, and communicating the feelings you want to evoke.
+Digital mood board creators allow you to design and create with increased flexibility and efficiency.
 Once you’ve started your mood board, you can easily share your ideas with your team.